Angroba/Quote-generator/README.md

 ## ☄️ Overview

-- This is my project coded in **JavaScript, CSS and HTML.
+- This is my project coded in **JavaScript, CSS and HTML.**

-- The idea was **to set myself a challenge to learn basic of JS, CSS and HTML in a streak of projects** .
+- The idea was **to set myself a challenge to learn basics of JS, CSS and HTML in a streak of projects** .
 This is my first project in this seria.

 ## 🛠️ Technologies and Tools